rgutierrezjr/http-notification/readme.md

 # Plugin Example

-This is my implementation for specification HttpNotificationPlugin.
+This is my implementation for candidate consideration; specification HttpNotificationPlugin.

 ## Building